 There are many reasons why each individual may have higher or lower chance of dying from CVD, such as genetics, access to defibrillators, stress levels, comorbidities and even where you live.
 When giving advice on ‘risk management’ doctors tend to focus on the key features of the chart: stop smoking, reduce blood pressure, get your cholesterol down.
 But notice that they will also say exercise more.
 Why?
 That doesn’t appear in the chart?
 Neither does obesity or thyroid function or a host of other factors that are at play among the group you have been placed in on this chart.

-As an individual you, of course, want to know your individual risk.
-After all there is no point in getting all worked up if you are at a lower risk than the rest of the group you have been plopped into.
-Quite rightly, at this point you will be thinking why doesn’t the doctor tell me my individual risk?
+As an individual, you, of course, want to know your individual risk.
+After all, there is no point in getting all worked up if you are at a lower risk than the rest of the group you have been plopped into.
+Quite rightly, at this point, you will be thinking why doesn’t the doctor tell me my individual risk?
 Why do I need to take on the worry of this say 2% risk when it might not be mine?

-The answer, or course, is that at a public health level it doesn’t matter much.
+The answer, of course, is that at a public health level it doesn’t matter much.
 If they encourage everyone to stop smoking, prescribe statins and treat the raised blood pressure they will save lives.
 It’s a statistical certainty.
 And it’s cheaper than testing all of the other variables that might establish whether you as an individual will benefit or not from their treatment.

 ▲ Heart disease… The usual suspects.
 (Image: CQ MSF Films Inc)